 an analysis of the possible error involved in use of the method.

-Standard for Acceptable Data
+Standard for Acceptable data

-The standard for Acceptable Data for a new method will be specified when the method is approved by the CBD Administrator.
+The standard for acceptable data for a new method will be specified when the method is approved by the CBD Administrator.
 In general, data must be derived from measurements or records which have been independently verified and are known to be accurate by a third party without a significant interest in the operation or performance of the building or its equipment (such as a consultant or technician engaged to provide independent advice) or by the Assessor.

 Documentation required